Site Selection Dashboard

 - City of Bloomington Department of Economic and Sustainable Development has all news for City incentives.

 The City of Bloomington resides in Monroe County.
-The Bloomington, Indiana Metropolitan Statistical Area (Bloomington MSA) is defined by the United States Census Bureau as an area consisting of three Indiana counties—Monroe, Greene, and Owen.
+The Bloomington, Indiana Metropolitan Statistical Area (Bloomington MSA) is defined by the United States Census Bureau as an area consisting of two Indiana counties—Monroe and Owen.

 Stats Indiana provides a detailed profile of the Bloomington MSA and of Monroe County: